-- (iii) the Environment Minister, in refusing to grant the bump-up request and order that an IEA be conducted, failed to meet the purposes and duties imposed by sections 1, 2 and 16 of the EAA and declaration orders promulgated thereunder related specifically to forest management on Crown lands, to protect the environment, including human life; - (iv) relevant factors were not taken into account or, in the alternative, irrelevant factors were taken into account.
+- the Environment Minister, in refusing to grant the bump-up request and order that an IEA be conducted and in allowing, without the knowledge of the Applicants, MOECC to collaborate with MNRF during the decision-making process with respect thereto, or failing to ensure such collaboration did not occur, acted unfairly or unreasonably, and failed to meet the purposes and duties imposed by sections 1, 2 and 16 of the EAA and declaration orders promulgated thereunder related specifically to forest management on Crown lands, to protect the environment, including human life; - (iv) relevant factors were not taken into account or, in the alternative, irrelevant factors were taken into account.

-The Plan Conflicts, or is Inconsistent, with the Federal Fisheries Act

-(bb) In authorizing the Plan under section 9 of the CFSA, which will allow clearcut logging operations causing or permitting the deposit of mercury, a deleterious substance, into water frequented by fish, including the watersheds of and adjacent to, the English-Wabigoon river system, the Natural Resources Minister's decision conflicts or is inconsistent with the prohibition in section 36(3) of the Fisheries Act prohibiting such deposits and is thereby, pursuant to the federal paramountcy doctrine, inoperative to the extent of the conflict or inconsistency.
+The Plan Conflicts, or is Inconsistent, with the Federal Fisheries Act deleterious substance, into water frequented by fish, including the watersheds of and adjacent to, the English-Wabigoon river system, the Natural Resources Minister's decision conflicts or is inconsistent with the prohibition in section 36(3) of the Fisheries Act prohibiting such deposits and is thereby, pursuant to the federal paramountcy doctrine, inoperative to the extent of the conflict or inconsistency.